 Designing a better life-sustaining pump

 The design principles behind a peristaltic pump might seem deceptively simple.
 Rollers compress a tube, resulting in the peristaltic forces delivering the fluid.
 For medical applications, there are extremely tight tolerances and regulatory requirements for operating conditions that make it challenging.
 The flow rate must be constant and accurate, with backflow limited to within acceptable safety margins.
 In one of its recent projects, B&W Engineering was tasked to improve the design of a life-sustaining peristaltic pump used for intravenous and parenteral infusions as well as enteral nutrition.

 B&W Engineering had three objectives.
 First, it set out to develop a more precise drive compared to the previous model of this medical peristaltic pump.
 Second, it wanted to offer a lower drug delivery rate than the competition.
 This would require integrating a new infusion pump system design focusing on higher conveying accuracy.
 The third goal was to deliver this to market faster than previous projects.
 “Using theoretical approaches and simulations, we wanted to complete this project in just one design cycle,” says Schütz.
 B&W Engineering used Simcenter™ STAR-CCM+™ software and NX™ software to gain critical insights into the pump design.
 The company was able to improve the pump design and performance accordingly.
-Simcenter STAR-CCM+ and NX are part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Simcenter STAR-CCM+ and NX are part of the Siemens Xcelerator business platform of software, hardware and services.